sunyingao/sunyingao.github.io/_pages/Research.md

 Working Paper
 ======
 * SUN Yingao and LAM Hoi San.
 "An Investigation of the Church of the Nativity in Anqing: Analyzing Community Public Space Construction through the Lens of Place Attachment."
-(Under review)